-5.10.
-Refusals
+5.10 Refusals

-Oxford City Council acknowledges that a "bid "is an application for a property and that applicants may not be in a position to make a firm decision until the property has been viewed.
+Oxford City Council acknowledges that a "bid "is an expression of interest in a property and that applicants may not be in a position to make a firm decision until the property has been viewed.
 However, there is a high demand for social rented accommodation and the Council and its partner PRPs want to let homes advertised through Choice Based Lettings as soon as possible so applicants should choose carefully before making a bid.
 If an applicant refuses an offer after a bid has been placed on the property without good reason the Council reserves the right to apply a penalty (see 5.13).

-5.11.
-Failure to Bid
+5.11 Failure to Bid

 Oxford City Council will look at who is bidding and how often.
-If an applicant in a high priority group is not bidding despite properties being advertised that are considered suitable by Council, they may contact the applicant to make sure that they have understood the CBL system and that they have found a method of bidding that suits them.
-If they are struggling with the system, we may be able to offer help ourselves or we may be able to refer the applicant to a support agency.
+If an applicant in a high priority group is not bidding despite properties of the right size being advertised, the Council may contact the applicant to make sure that they have understood the CBL system and that they have found a method of bidding that suits them.
+If they are struggling with the system we may be able to offer help ourselves or we may be able to refer the applicant to a support agency.
+We may also place a bid for an applicant or make a direct offer of accommodation in some circumstances, such as, but not exclusively, where a homeless applicant lives in temporary accommodation supplied by Oxford City Council, or is a "legal" or "policy" successor required to move, and is not bidding, despite suitable accommodation being advertised and help being offered (see 5.13).